 Your choice of horizontal or vertical roads will affect this parameter because this border adaptation will only take effect when said roads are parallel to your structures’ axes.
 This would be when vertical roads are used with trackers or when horizontal roads are simulated with fixed structures.

-You can also define the minimum distance between your structures and the perimeter fence.
+You can also define the minimum distance between your structures and the perimeter fence under "Distances".

 You can select one of two options for the positioning of your parcel’s power stations.

-Placing the power station inside the DC field will take out a structure from the block connected to it but will result in shorter distances between structures and thus more total installed capacity.
+Placing the power station inside the DC field will take out a structure from the block but will shorten the distances between structures and the road, thus the structures from adjacent blocks are closer.
+In the end, there will be more total installed capacity.

-Here, pvDesign gives you the possibility to select between four different types of layout of the structures:
+Here, RatedPower gives you the possibility to select between four different types of layouts of the structures: